WeblateOrg/weblate/docs/admin/componentlists.rst

 .. versionchanged:: 2.13

-    Change dashboard settings for anonymous users from the admin interface, altering whatdashboard is presented to unauthenticated users.
+    Change dashboard settings for anonymous users from the admin interface, altering what dashboard is presented to unauthenticated users.

 Automatic component lists
 -------------------------